-- give a true and fair view of the group's and the parent company's assets, liabilities and financial position as at 31 December 2021 and of the group's net income and cash flows for the year then ended; - have been properly prepared in accordance with Generally Accepted Accounting Practice in Ireland (Irish GAAP) (accounting standards issued by the Financial Reporting Council of the UK, including Financial Reporting Standard 102 "The Financial Reporting Standard applicable in the UK and Republic of Ireland" and Irish law); and - have been properly prepared in accordance with the requirements of the Companies Act 2014.
+- give a true and fair view of the group's and the parent company's assets, liabilities and financial position as at 31 December 2022 and of the group's loss and the group's and the parent company's cash flows for the year then ended; - have been properly prepared in accordance with Generally Accepted Accounting Practice in Ireland (Irish GAAP) (accounting standards issued by the Financial Reporting Council of the UK, including Financial Reporting Standard 102 "The Financial Reporting Standard applicable in the UK and Republic of Ireland" and Irish law); and - have been properly prepared in accordance with the requirements of the Companies Act 2014.

-We have audited the financial statements, included within the Annual Report, which comprise:
+We have audited the financial statements, included within the Annual Report and Consolidated Financial Statements (the "Annual Report"), which comprise:

-- the Consolidated and Parent Charity Balance Sheet as at 31 December 2021; - the Consolidated Statement of Financial Activities for the year then ended: - the Consolidated Cash Flow Statement for the year then ended; - the Consolidated Statement of Financial Activities for the year then ended; and - the notes to the financial statements, which include a description of the significant accounting policies.
+- the consolidated balance sheet and parent charity balance sheet as at 31 December 2022; - the consolidated statement of financial activities for the year then ended; - the consolidated cash flow statement and parent charity cash flow statement for the year then ended; - the consolidated statement of changes in funds and parent charity statement of changes in funds for the year then ended; and - the notes to the financial statements, which include a description of the accounting policies.